|

 • A pinch of sugar (optional, for balance)

 While the beef is marinating, prepare your vegetables.
 Slice the bell peppers and chop the broccoli into bite-sized florets.
-You can also add other vegetables like carrots, snow peas, or mushrooms—anything you love in your stir fry.
+You can also add other vegetables like carrots, snow peas, or mushrooms, anything you love in your stir fry.
 The key is to keep the pieces uniform in size so they cook evenly.

-Now, heat up a wok or a large skillet over medium-high heat.
+Now, heat a wok or a large skillet over medium-high heat.
 Add sesame oil and swirl it around to coat the pan.
 The high heat is essential to getting that signature stir-fry texture, where the beef sears quickly without becoming soggy.

 Once the oil is hot, add the marinated beef to the pan.
 Stir constantly to ensure it cooks evenly.
 The beef should only take about 2-3 minutes to cook through, so keep an eye on it to avoid overcooking.
 When it’s browned on all sides, remove it from the pan and set it aside.